balderdashy/sails-generate-gruntfile/templates/tasks/README.md

 You can modify, omit, or replace any of these Grunt tasks to fit your requirements.
 You can also add your own Grunt tasks- just add a `someTask.js` file in the `grunt/config` directory to configure the new task, then register it with the appropriate parent task(s) (see files in `grunt/register/*.js`).

+There are two methods that Sails will use to register your Grunt tasks and configuration, either one may be used or mixed to create the build pipeline your application requires:

+ 1. The **manual method** is best for highly custom tasks or configuration: it requires each module to export a function which takes a single argument.
+When Sails encounters this task it will be invoked immediately with the Grunt object.
+ 2. The **dynamic method** only requires an object containing the configuration or an array with the tasks.
+When Sails encounters this task it will be registered using `grunt.config.set` or `grunt.registerTask` using the filename as the task and the exported object as the parameters.

 ### Do I have to use Grunt?